arduino/arduino-cloud-cli/PROTOCOL.md

 2. Device must post to an outgoing topic DEVICE_SHADOW_OUT = /a/d/_deviceid_/shadow/o to send:
   - any information about the device itself, like serial numbers, firmwware version, battery status
-  - request to know the connected thing and status; when this request is received, cloud will reply on topic /a/d/<deviceid>/shadow/i as described above
+  - request to know the connected thing and status; when this request is received, cloud will reply on topic /a/d/_deviceid_/shadow/i as described above

 after initial connection

 * Device can publish variables to a topic THING_OUT = /a/t/_thingid_/e/o

-* Device can subscribe and receive variables from a topic THING_IN = /a/t/_thingid_/e/i
+* Device can subscribe and receive variables changes from a topic THING_IN = /a/t/_thingid_/e/i

 Connection types